 - Plagiarism (e.g. representing someone else’s idea as your own)

 - Simultaneous submission (e.g. submitting a manuscript to more than one journal at a time)

 - Fraud (e.g. fabricating data, manipulating research results, data, data or images)

 - Salami slicing (e.g. “slicing” up research that would normally form one paper into several).

 Some of the above breaches can be committed inadvertently.
 But to make sure you have no issues with your manuscript, double and triple-check that you’re not participating in scientific misconduct, knowingly or unknowingly.

 It can be argued, perhaps, that it’s easier to write your manuscript than it is to get it seen and read by your audience.
 One way you can improve your chances is to do a SEO optimization of your manuscript.
 What this means, in a nutshell, is to use keywords in the title and abstract, add SEO-driven captions with keywords for all photographs, tables, graphs and images.
 You can also add titles and subheadings within your paper.
 In addition to your research paper, you can place links to your article in other materials, like your research institute’s website, Wikipedia pages, blogs and articles, and social media, including your own website and/or LinkedIn page.

 Know more: How to choose keywords for a manuscript?

 Language Editing Plus

 It doesn’t matter how well your research is done, if your manuscript isn’t well-written, clear and focused, it will not be accepted by any leading journal.
 Take advantage of Elsevier’s Language Editing Plus services to ensure proper flow and logic, absolutely correct English grammar, unlimited rounds of language review, and manuscript formatting specific to your desired journal.
-We also include a reference check and customized cover letter.
-Use the simulator below to check the price for your manuscript, using the total number of words of the document.
+We also include a reference check and a customized cover letter.
+Use the simulator below to check the price for your manuscript, using the total number of words in the document.